RoboticGen/obo-play-sdk/README.md

      - **Variant**: Espressif ESP32 / WROOM.
    - Click **Install** to flash MicroPython onto your ESP32.

-3. **Upload the OBOCar SDK**:
-   - Create a new file in Thonny.
-   - Copy the contents of `obocar.py` into the file.
-   - Click Save
-   - Select 'Micropython device'
-   - Rename as `obocar.py`
-   - Select OK

 3. **Upload the Test Code**:
    - Create a new file in Thonny.
-   - Copy the contents of `boot.py` into the file.
+   - Copy the contents of `main.py` into the file.
    - Click Save
    - Select 'Micropython device'
-   - Rename as `boot.py`
+   - Rename as `main.py`
    - Select OK
    - Extra : If a dialogue box appeared asking overwriting click OK